SuxinL/Notes/productivity/typing/comfort/wrist_pain.md

 	**To analyse what I am doing.**

--	When I know of the good action and bad action but still give in to the bad one, there must be some triggers in the environment.
+-	**When I know of the good action and bad action but still give in to the bad one, there must be some triggers in the environment.
+Examine the env to find the key factors and adjust the good one to be more acceptable.**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzgzNzA2MDZdfQ==
+eyJoaXN0b3J5IjpbMTA2MjY1OTA3Nl19
 -->